 Q: How long should I wear compression socks in bed?

 A: The duration of wearing compression socks in bed can vary depending on individual needs and preferences.
-Some people may choose to wear them throughout the night, while others may only wear them for a few hours before bedtime.
+Some people may wear them throughout the night, while others may only wear them for a few hours before bedtime.
 It's best to consult with a healthcare professional to determine the most suitable wearing schedule for you.